The big retirement question you need to ask

 Downsizing is good in theory, but don't forget to take into account the costs associated with buying, selling and moving.

-It's a good idea to consult a financial planner as retirement nears.
+It's a good idea to consult your super fund or a financial planner as retirement nears.
 A good planner should help you work out the best way to create regular income, maximise your super, minimise tax and how to top up your income with Centrelink benefits.

 Get stories like this in our newsletters.